LisaHJung/Part-6-Troubleshooting-Beginner-Level-Elasticsearch-Errors/README.md

 [Table of Contents: Beginner's Crash Course to Elastic Stack](https://github.com/LisaHJung/Beginners-Crash-Course-to-the-Elastic-Stack-Series):

 This workshop is a part of the Beginner's Crash Course to Elastic Stack series.
-Check out this table contents to access all the workshops in the series thus far.
-This table will continue to get updated as more workshops in the series are released!
+Check out this table contents to access all the workshops in the series.

 [Free Elastic Cloud Trial](https://ela.st/elastic-beginners)